Batman12456/stock-movement-prediction/README.md

 # Stock Movement Prediction using Sentiment Analysis on Reddit Posts

-This project predicts stock price movement (up or down) by analyzing sentiment from Reddit posts, specifically the "WallStreetBets" subreddit.
+This project predicts stock price movement (up or down) by analyzing sentiment from Reddit posts, specifically the "wallstreetbets" subreddit.
 Sentiment scores are computed using TextBlob, and a simple neural network is used to classify stock movements based on these scores.

 ## Table of Contents
 1. [Methodology](#methodology)